-Fatima Sana Shaikh is the Face of 25o2, A New Range of India Inspired Lipwear
+Fatima Sana Shaikh is the face of 25o2, a new range of India inspired lipwear

 Junoon is a pure red shade, certain to make the wearer and those around her feel the passion.
 Ishaqbaaz is another beautiful red for the lover in each of us while Badtameezi, that highlights deep wine and burgundy tones and is specially designed for those girls with just the right amount of irreverence and oomph!

-Brand ambassador Fatima Sana Shaikh says Sherni is her favorite 25o2 shade because "it has just the right blend of masti and glamour that I like to bring to any occasion!"

-25o2 promises colours that complement all Indian skin tones.
-All the lipsticks from 25o2 are 100% cruelty free and will be available online.
+25o2 promises colors that complement all Indian skin tones.
+All the lipsticks from 25o2 are 100 per cent cruelty free and will be available online.
+This story is provided by NewsVoir.
+ANI will not be responsible in any way for the content of this article.
+(ANI/NewsVoir)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)